 This research indicates that the potential impact on the animal’s welfare whilst being used for visitor interactions is not known or being considered.
-From the use of species that don’t do well with human contact, to the conditions of the facilities, welfare is clearly not a priority.
+From the use of species that do not do well with human contact, to the conditions of the facilities, welfare is clearly not a priority.
 It was evident that there were limited to no regulations pertaining to standards that would protect the animals involved from being over-used.

-“A lot of people now understand “selfies” and photo opportunities with wild animals can cause animal suffering.
-Not all VAI’s are bad for animals if under experienced management, but we would like people to understand that a lot of current interactions on offer, whether an animal show or simply a petting opportunity, can be very stressful for the animal.”
+“A lot of people now understand selfies and photo opportunities with wild animals can cause animal suffering.
+Not all VAIs are bad for animals if under experienced management, but we would like people to understand that a lot of current interactions on offer, whether an animal show or simply a petting opportunity, can be very stressful for the animal.

-Visitors should consider the animal’s well-being before and after an interaction, not just during it.
+“Visitors should consider the animal’s well-being before and after an interaction, not just during it.
 As a result of being able to interact with an animal, visitors may be contributing to real animal suffering if managed under the wrong conditions.”

-In order for visitor animal interactions to ensure a high standard of welfare is maintained, there needs to be a set of rules and ethical guidelines that can be enforced.
-Currently under the Animal Welfare Act (MOE, 2014), all animal handling businesses – businesses that transfer, keep, lend, train, exhibit, or engage in other handling of animals with the exceptions provided under the Act – must register with the prefecture as animal handling businesses and renew their registration every 5 years.
-Whilst animal handling businesses must comply with the provisions under the Act, with prefectures given authority to inspect the facilities for compliance, the Act lacks any real reference to tangible animal welfare standards.
+In order for visitor-animal interactions to ensure a high standard of welfare is maintained, there needs to be a set of rules and ethical guidelines that can be enforced.
+Currently under the Animal Welfare Act (MOE, 2014), all animal handling businesses – businesses that transfer, keep, lend, train, exhibit, or engage in other handling of animals with the exceptions provided under the Act – must register with the prefecture as animal handling businesses and renew their registration every five years.

 In conjunction with our zoological and NGO partners in Japan, we are working hard to try and implement better standards for captive wild animals.
-As part of this, we propose the following steps; the development of captive wild animal facility specific legislation welfare standards that can be nationally applied, the development of specific operational guidelines within the standards for the operation of VAI events and the development of viable national educational and awareness programmes, so the public can make informed choices about which VAI activities to participate in.
+As part of this, we are proposing the following steps; the development of captive wild animal facility specific legislation welfare standards that can be nationally applied, the development of specific operational guidelines within the standards for the operation of VAI events and the development of viable national educational and awareness programmes, so the public can make informed choices about which VAI activities to participate in.

 Notes to Editors

-- Wild Welfare’s full VAI position Statement
+Read Wild Welfare’s VAI position statement HERE.

-For more information, images or interview requests please contact Wild Welfare at email@example.com
+For more information or interview requests please contact Wild Welfare on email@example.com

 Wild Welfare is a global organisation committed to improving animal welfare for captive wild animals.
 By uniting the world’s leading zoos, zoo associations and animal welfare organisations, we build trusting partnerships that help provide long-term solutions to critical wild animal welfare issues.

 Our vision is to end the suffering of captive wild animals around the world and ensure full and sustainable protection is given to all animals in human care.
-Find out more at www.wildwelfare.org Registered charity in England (no.1165941).
+Find out more at wildwelfare.org.
+Registered charity in England (no.1165941).